New Constraints on Macroscopic Dark Matter Using Radar Meteor Detectors: DM Constraints From Radar Data

 For the projected sensitivities, we use the full initial-velocity range of $\sim$ 11--800 km/s, where $11\textrm{ km/s}$ is the escape velocity from Earth and $\sim 800\textrm{ km/s}$ is approximately the sum of the escape velocity from the Galaxy $(\sim 550\textrm{ km/s})$ and the velocity of the Sun $(\sim 220\textrm{ km/s})$.
 For meteor velocities $v > 70\textrm{ km/s}$, we assume that $N_m \approx 0$ because of the extremely low flux of such meteors, but defer to future experiments to conclusively test this.
 (More details about the meteor and DM velocity distributions are given in Appendix~\ref{App:VelocityDistributions}.)
 If future experiments are sensitive to very fast-moving meteors, our limits could improve by orders of magnitude in both mass and cross section, even with the same exposure.

 We also show prior DM constraints.
-The light gray region is excluded by observations of the Milky Way satellite population~\cite{cosmologyConstraints} and cooling of Galactic gas clouds~\cite{bhoonah2020detectinggascloud}, while the dark gray region is excluded by observations of long-lived white dwarfs~\cite{Graham:2018efk}.
+The light gray region is excluded by observations of the Milky Way satellite population~\cite{cosmologyConstraints} and cooling of Galactic gas clouds~\cite{bhoonah2020detectinggascloud}, while the dark gray region is excluded by observations of long-lived white dwarfs (\cite{Graham:2018efk}, but see also Ref.~\cite{SinghSidhu:2019tbr}, a reanalysis that produces a substantially smaller region by using a different density profile and more conservative treatment of a thermonuclear runaway).
 Relatively large cross sections have been probed by experiments sensitive to interactions in the lower atmosphere: particle detectors on a satellite, ``Skylab"~\cite{bhoonah2020etching}, and searches for optical flashes with the Desert Fireball Network, ``Fireballs"~\cite{DFNconstraints}.
 Relatively small cross sections have been probed by a variety of shallow and deep underground dark-matter or repurposed experiments: ``Chicago"~\cite{cappiello2020new}, ``DAMA"~\cite{PhysRevLett.83.4918, bhoonah2020detectinggascloud}, ``DEAP-3600"~\cite{DEAP3600_constraints}, ``Ohya"~\cite{bhoonah2020etching}, and ``Mica"~\cite{starkmanMacroall}.
 The ``Humans" region is constrained by null observations of unique human injuries/death by DM~\cite{humanImpacts}.
 Future sensitivities (not shown) to ultraheavy DM have been derived based on collisions with stars~\cite{Das:2021drz}, signals in IceCube~\cite{Bai:2022nsv}, and tracks in quartz~\cite{Ebadi:2021cte}.
+Ref.~\cite{Dessert:2021wjx} also places constraints from collisions with stars, but at masses above the range we show.

-Though our limits overlap with cosmological constraints, our results are complementary, as they are independent and have the advantage of differential sensitivity to the DM mass and cross section.
+Though our limits overlap with cosmological constraints, our results are complementary in several ways: they are independent of cosmological models or assumptions; they explicitly focus on composite DM, which is not typically the focus of cosmological studies; and they have the advantage of differential sensitivity to the DM mass and cross section.
 In addition, the sensitivity of our approach can be significantly improved.